 Historians have stated, The Park Hotel was the first hotel in the local area that offered "Beds having spring mattresses," and not the traditional straw filled beds It also had a dining room that sat 100 people.
 All the guest rooms are located on the second and third floors.
 One of the most popular rooms is the large front room that has three windows overlooking the downtown park and harbor.
 One of the 26 rooms was used when the bath facilities were modernized in the 1980's.
 This historic hotel is much like a period museum with the modern comforts of a small island resort hotel.
 Many local activities have taken place here over the year's, including community dinners, business meetings and awards ceremonies.
 We're proud of our community.

-Call us today to make your reservation to join us.... off the grid!
+Call us today to make your reservation to join us....
+Book a room for 2019 season at Booking.com.

 Looking for a fabulous job on Put-in-Bay?
 Well, we are looking for fabulous people!